 We’re continually improving our hiring process to make it fairer

-For many people the recruitment experience will be their first interaction with DfE Digital.
+For many people the recruitment experience will be their first interaction with DfE Digital and Technology.
 We want people’s experience to be as fair and inclusive from the outset.
 Therefore it’s crucial that we continually test and improve how we hire to remove the possibility of bias and discrimination against people on the grounds of their:

 - gender reassignment